 Costs incurred for the development of software that will be sold, leased, or otherwise marketed are capitalized when technological feasibility has been established.
 Software development costs consist primarily of compensation of development personnel and related overhead incurred to develop new products and upgrade and enhance the Company's current products, as well as fees paid to outside consultants.
 Capitalization of software development costs ceases and amortization of capitalized software development costs commences when the products are available for general release.
-Amortization expense of capitalized development costs is included in research and development in the consolidated statements of other comprehensive income (loss).
-For the twelve months ended September 30, 2023, 2022, and 2021, no software development costs were capitalized because the time period and costs incurred between technological feasibility and general release for all software product releases were not material or were not realizable.
+Amortization expense of capitalized development costs is included in research and development costs were capitalized because the time period and costs incurred between technological feasibility and general release for all software product releases were not material or were not realizable.
 The Company had no amortization expense from capitalized software costs during the twelve months ended September 30, 2023, 2022, or 2021.